 The quantitative effect of such a composition is easy to analyze.
 Specifically, composing an outer-verifier of randomness-complexity r' and query-complexity q' with an inner-verifier of randomness-complexity r'' and query-complexity q'' yields a PCP of randomness-complexity r(n) =r'(n) + r''(q'(n)) and query-complexity q(n) = q''(q'(n)), because q'(n) represents the length of the input (oracle) that is accessed by the inner-verifier.
-Thus, assuming $q''(m) \ll m$ , the query complexity is significantly decreased (from q'(n) to q''(q'(n))), while the increase in the randomness complexity is moderate provided that $r''(q'(n)) \ll r'(n)$ .
-Furthermore, the verifier resulting from the composition inherits the robustness features of the inner verifier, which is important in case we wish to compose the resulting verifier with another inner-verifier.
+Thus, assuming $q''(m) \ll m$, the query complexity is significantly decreased (from q'(n) to q''(q'(n))), while the increase in the randomness complexity is moderate provided that $r''(q'(n)) \ll r'(n)$.
+Furthermore, the verifier resulting from length of the NP-witness).
+The point is that a PCP system of randomness complexity r(n) and query complexity q(n) yields an NP-proof system that utilizes proofs of length $2^{r(n)} \cdot q(n)$.